Zenulous/luis-test-framework/README.md

 framework // Folder containing the PoC framework

 luismodel // Project to parse Frames dataset and send its utterances to a LUIS app, also used by the CI/CD pipelines to promote a staging model to production

+thesis // Thesis related material can be found here, including the full thesis as a PDF file
 ```

 # Creation of the LUIS model